HMS Bellona (1760)

 HMS Bellona was a 74-gun Bellona-class third-rate ship of the line of the Royal Navy.
-Designed by Sir Thomas Slade, she was a prototype for the iconic 74-gun ships of the latter part of the 18th century.
+Designed by Sir Thomas Slade, she was one of three ships ordered on 28 December 1757 to be built to Slade's design - the Bellona at Chatham by Master Shipwright John Lock and the other two, HMS Dragon and HMS Superb, at Deptford Dockyard.
+She was a prototype for the iconic 74-gun ships of the latter part of the 18th century.
 "The design of the Bellona class was never repeated precisely, but Slade experimented slightly with the lines, and the Arrogant, Ramillies, Egmont, and Elizabeth classes were almost identical in size, layout, and structure, and had only slight variations in the shape of the underwater hull.
 The Culloden-class ship of the line was also similar, but slightly larger.
 Thus over forty ships were near-sisters of the Bellona."

-Bellona was built at Chatham, starting on 10 May 1758, launched on 19 February 1760, and commissioned three days later.
+Bellona was built at Chatham Dockyard, given her name on 1 February 1758, had her keel laid down on 10 May 1758, and was launched on 19 February 1760, and commissioned three days later, although she was not finally completed until 6 April.
 She was the second ship of the Royal Navy to bear the name, and saw service in the Seven Years' War, American Revolutionary War and the Napoleonic Wars.

-She was captained by Robert (Bob) Faulknor the elder (father of the naval hero Robert Faulknor the younger).
+She was captained from 1760 to 1762 by Robert (Bob) Faulknor the elder (father of the naval hero Robert Faulknor the younger).

 Bellona left to join the squadron blockading Brest (this being the Seven Years' War) on 8 April 1760.
 She was later detached to patrol off the Tagus River in Spain, and on 13 August, while sailing with the frigate Brilliant, she sighted the French 74-gun ship Courageux in company with two frigates.
 The British ships pursued, and after 14 hours, caught up with the French ships and engaged them at the Battle of Cape Finisterre (1761), the Brilliant attacking the frigates, and Bellona taking on the Courageux.
 The frigates eventually got away, but the Courageux struck her colours, and was later repaired and taken into the Royal Navy.